mati-arocena/payplusplus/README.md

 * For the time being I'll focus on salary increse, as I think there are some low-hanging fruits.

 ## 2024-02-12
-- [ ] Make VTune pass
+- [x] Make VTune pass

 ### Notes
 * I overlooked a big one.
 I forgot to activate optimizations when compiling in performance mode.
 That gave a big boost on perf, leaving it at 692.771 ms for creation and 95.6345 ms for increasing the salaries.
 * I tried reading the rows vector in chunks with a shared mutex and process it in parallel but it was actually worse.
-Im assuming thats because of contention so I'll try a concurrent map
+Im assuming thats because of contention.
+* What seems to have improve the performance is preallocating the hashmap, leaving us in 496.482 ms at creation time (about 200ms improvement)
+* After some analysis in VTune, we were having a bottleneck in the constructor when adding the roles.
+It turns out that our memory access was not optimal, and we were also having several cache misses.
+Instead of using an unordered map I'll use a vector per role type.
+The rationale is the following:
+    * We only access roles in the tests, so its ok if we make access slower in favor of quicker writes.
+Now for finding a key, we will need to iterate over the vectors.
+    * The "seniority" vector will be first class citizen, we'll assume that most of the time we'll use that which seems to be what the data reflects.
+    * Also, since we're paying more atention to the actual data for this optimization part, I'll get rid of the void employees struct and mantain just a number.
+* That had pretty good results
+    * Creation time today went from 692.771ms to 80ms and increasing salary time went from 95.6345ms to 13ms.
+    * This side effect of also working well for the increase operation is likely due to cache locality.
+* At this point the only new thing that VTune suggest is to improve parallelism, which I agree but it gives high contention leaving too poorer results in the last try.